sap-labs-france/ev-server/readme.md

   })
 ```

-#### Create the Application user
+#### Create the Application User

-This user will be used by the application server to read/write data in MongoDB:
+Create Application User on EVSE schema
 ```
   use evse
   db.createUser({